lipskiyp/PortfolioConstructor/ README.md

 * input/ : contains the backend Python modules for user input checks
 * instance/ : contains the database instance
 * models/ : contains the database model class definition
-* quotes/ : contains backend Python modules for data queiries
+* quotes/ : contains the backend Python modules for data queiries
-* render_input/ : contains backened Python modules for input rendering
+* render_input/ : contains the parameters for template rendering
 * static/ : contains the frontend stylesheet file
 * templates/ : contains the frontend HTML files

 ## app.py

-Flask application instance is initiated inside app.py file.
+Flask application instance is initiated inside the app.py file.
 All routes() accept HTTP 'GET' requests to generate URLs by rendering corresponding html templates. '/constructor/' route() supports both, 'GET' and 'POST' methods.

 Database management is implemented using Flask-SQLAlchemy extension.
 The SQLite database is configured via SQLALCHEMY_DATABASE_URI key and app is initialised with the SQLAlchemy extension.

 ## backtest/

-Base _Backtest class is defined inside backtest.py.
+Base _Backtest class is defined inside the backtest.py file.
 The non-public class takes a single argument 'quotes' of type pandas.DataFrame and defines common features shared among the portfolio-construction techniques.
 In particular, .get_backtest() method returns the time-series for the backtest.

 All backtests inherite the _Backtest behaviour and are defined inside backtests.py file.
 Some take additional arguments.
 Main distinguisher between the portfolio-constructors (i.e. backtests) is the get_weights(self) method that is used to calculate backtest weights using a specific technique (e.g. inverse-volatility weights).